silvia-odwyer/lightbox.js/README.md

 npm run start
 ```

-You can then make changes to the library and after any saved changes, the development server will provide hot reloading
+You can then make changes to the library and after any saved changes, the development server will provide live reloading
 and build the library.
 In order to view your changes, simply set-up and run the example demo as shown below.
 That way, when
 you make edits to the library, you'll see these changes reflected in the demo and can try out the lightbox upon making changes, and so forth.

-## Running the example demo
+### Running the example demo
 An example demo has been set-up that integrates with the library.

 Navigate to `lightbox.js/example`: